PranaySingh04/iOS-Portfolio-Singh22/README.md

 * This app functions as a grocery list, letting you add items to it, and clear the list after you are done.
 * If I was to continue working on this app, I would have a lot of things to add, like an improved ui, making your data persistent so that if you close out of the app, your list stays there when you reopen it, and the ability to have multiple lists at the same time.
 ### [Tower Defense Game](https://github.com/EPHS-iOS/Tower-Defense)
-* Currently working on a Tower Defense game along with a few people in 4th hour.
+* This is an app that I was a part of early on, but eventually stopped working on it as I was spending more time working on other projects.
 ### [OpenVote](https://github.com/BillA-Dev/OpenVote)
+* OpenVote is a campaign finance app that allows you to easily view the campaign spending of US politicians.
+The purpose of this app is to bring awareness to the campaign spending issue in America, and have an easy way to show people exactly how much money their representatives are spending.
-* Created App Store page and App Store videos/animations for OpenVote.
+* I created the App Store page and App Store videos/animations for OpenVote using hotpot.io and Adobe Premiere Rush.
 * OpenVote has been accepted by the App Store on the first submission attempt!
 ## GitHub
-* First time using GitHub, learned the functions and uses of it
+* This was my first time using GitHub, I learned the functions and uses of it.
-* I learned how to create a repository and what its uses are
+* I learned how to create a repository and what its uses are.
-* I learned how to push and pull files between GitHub and Xcode
+* I learned how to push and pull files between GitHub and Xcode.
+* I learned how to create quality READMEs, that are easy to read and navigate.
 ## Swift/Xcode
 * This is my first time using Swift or Xcode, so I am still learning some of the basic funtions.
 * Learned basic swift syntax using CodeWithChris tutorials and created some beginner apps.